andrewtran1995/yellow-friday-pandas/README.md

 ```
 npm install
 ```
-3. Run the program using the following line from the boilerplate's README.md.
+3. Run the program by running the Electron command.
 ```
-npm run dev
+electron .
 ```
 ## Technologies Used
 ### Electron